ANTsX/ANTsPy/CONTRIBUTING.md

 python setup.py develop
 ```

-The above commands will take ~45 min, so go ride your bike around the block or
+The above commands will take ~1 hour, so go ride your bike around the block or
 something until it finishes.
 With the development environment, you get the following:

 - if you change PURE PYTHON code only, just restart the python kernel and import